There are many ways to get involved with the Ethnic Communities Council of Victoria (ECCV).

 Work for ECCV

-Located in the heart of multicultural Melbourne, ECCV has the vibrant surroundings of the iconic Sydney Road Coburg.
-ECCV celebrates difference.
+Located in the vibrant multicultural neighbourhood of iconic Sydney Road, Coburg, ECCV celebrates difference.
 Together our team offers different experiences, abilities, responsibilities, culture, ethnicity, language, age, gender and sexual identity, faith and thoughts.
-This enables us to provide the best policy advocacy to the ethnic, migrant and refugee communities.
+This enables us to provide the best policy advocacy to ethnic, migrant and refugee communities.
 We work hard to raise awareness and provide helpful tips for our team to improve their physical, social and mental wellbeing.
-ECCV provides staff with training, professional development opportunities and experiences relating to public policy advocacy.
+ECCV provides staff with training, professional development opportunities and experiences in public policy advocacy and community outreach.

 Volunteer with ECCV

-Members of the Board are elected but there are still areas of involvement where general volunteers can make their mark such as being part of one of our policy committees.
+Members of the Board are elected but there are still areas of involvement where volunteers can make their mark, such as being part of one of our policy committees.

-All committee members must be financial members of ECCV and are appointed to their positions by way of application process.
+Committee members must be financial members of ECCV and are appointed to their positions through an application process.
 All committee members are required to attend monthly meetings, community events and represent the ECCV in a respectful and professional manner.

-To apply for a position on a committee, please look out for vacancies and follow the prompts.
+To apply to join an ECCV committee, please look out for vacancies our website and social media.
 To enquire about committees, please email the respective committee contact person.

 Intern with ECCV

-ECCV hopes to begin another round of policy internships in 2019.
+ECCV hopes to begin another round of internships in 2022.